xmos/lib_sw_pll/doc/rst/sw_pll.rst

 Introduction
 ------------

-A Phase Locked Loop (PLL) is a typically hardware that allows generation of a clock which is synchronised to an input reference clock by both phase and frequency.
+A Phase Locked Loop (PLL) is a normally dedicated hardware that allows generation of a clock which is synchronised to an input reference clock by both phase and frequency.
 They consist of a number of sub-components:

  - A Phase Frequency Detector (PFD) which measures the difference (error) between a reference clock and the divided generated clock.